kyletolle/the-mechanism-collection/index.md

 A force of their own to tune, adjust, and modify.
 Persistence.
 The Song had always refined itself, yet the Animate surged and these empowered entities synthesized and effected change as yet impossible.
 The tumult and its turmoil thrashing energies.
-Each piece playing its own way, yet accompanying all others.
+Each piece playing individually, yet accompanying all others.

 More foam accumulated as waves breached upon sands.
 And more sparked and